 How is non-diabetic hypoglycemia diagnosed?

-- Blood tests: These tests are done to measure your blood sugar levels.
-These tests may also be done to find the cause of the hypoglycemia.
+- Blood tests are done to measure your blood sugar levels.
+These tests may also be done to find the cause of your hypoglycemia.

 How is non-diabetic hypoglycemia treated?

 - Keep food or drinks that contain carbohydrates on hand.
 Carbohydrates will raise your blood sugar level when you have hypoglycemia.
 Carbohydrates are found in bread, rice, cereal, fruits, juice, and milk.
 If you cannot eat or drink, your healthcare provider will give you glucose through an IV.
 An IV is a small tube placed in your vein.
 You may also receive a hormone called glucagon that helps raise your blood sugar level.